gcolgate/gcolgate/To do.md

     Can we get rid of tag files completely?
 Or necc for compendiums for quick loading
 Instances:

-Bug: Weapon proficiencies should be seen on weapons in buy list somehow
+Bug: Weapon proficiencies should be seen on weapons in buy list somehow.. tooltip needs your proficiency rank
 Bug: selecting more than one in directory window
 Bug: popping out should be option on window panel
 Bug: Would like to pop out chat window
 Bug: Finish spell casting.
 Use moves.
 Also add in areas of power.
 Bug: spells need 'show description' button not just cast.
-All objects do
+Spell rolls broken.

-Bug: All rolls need modifiers doable afterwards
+Bug: Changes to inventory etc should be printed out to chat Need transaction history
-Bug: Changes to inventory etc should be printed out to chat Seems to break if left alone for a while
+Seems to break if left alone for a while
 Careers should show feats chosen without opening panel. feats should hover